 When we represent Clients, we take all criminal charges extremely seriously.
 Whether you are facing felony larceny charge involving tens of thousands of dollars or a misdemeanor larceny charge involving only a few dollars, we put all of our skill, experience, and resources to work in your defense.

 Taking your case seriously and working every angle to get you the best result possible is our mission.
 We take a no-nonsense approach and work to deliver great results on every case we take on.
-Contact the lawyers at Marin and Barrett, Inc. to see how we might be able to assist you with your Rhode Island larceny charges.
+Contact the lawyers at the Marin, Barrett, and Murphy Law Firm to see how we might be able to assist you with your Rhode Island larceny charges.